-Populism and Liberal Democracy by Takis Pappas, offers a comprehensive theory about populism during its emergence and consolidation phases in three geographical regions: Europe, Latin America and the United States.
+In his book Populism and Liberal Democracy, Takis Pappas offers a comprehensive theory about populism during its emergence and consolidation phases in three geographical regions: Europe, Latin America and the United States.

-Based on the detailed comparison of all significant cases of populist governments (including Argentina, Greece, Peru, Italy, Venezuela, Ecuador, Hungary, and the U.S.) and two cases of populist failure (Spain and Brazil), each of the book's seven chapters addresses a specific question: What is populism?
+Pappas offers a detailed comparison of populist governments in countries such as Argentina, Greece, Peru, Italy, Venezuela, Ecuador, Hungary, Spain, Brazil and the U.S. His analysis addresses specific questions including: What is populism?
 How to distinguish populists from non-populists?
 What causes populism?
 How and where does populism thrive?
 How do populists govern?
 Who is the populist voter?
 How does populism endanger democracy?